 Razom for Ukraine Office, 54 W 21st St, New York, NY 10010

-Razom for Ukraine is proud to announce that this year we are supporting the book tours of five prominent Ukrainian writers in collaboration with over 15 American universities and institutions, with events scheduled in cities across the United States.
+Razom for Ukraine is proud to announce that this year we are supporting the book tours of prominent Ukrainian writers in collaboration with over 15 American universities and institutions, with events scheduled in cities across the United States.
 This literary tour offers audiences a unique opportunity to engage with Ukrainian voices through readings, discussions, and book signings.

 Below, you’ll find the scheduled appearances and biographies of the featured writers and poets.